rhjacobsen/CN_workshops/README.md

 The workshops are made for the GNS3 simulator.
 GNS3 is open source, free software that you can download from [http://gns3.com](http://gns3.com)

 To successfully run the GNS3 simulator, there are some (hardware requirements)(#hw_reqs) to consider.
+GNS3 is supported on Windows, Linux and MacOS.
+It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.

-There is a good about of (documentation for GNS3)[https://docs.gns3.com/].
+There is a good about of [documentation for GNS3]([https://docs.gns3.com/).
+In addtions, GNS3 hosts a large amont of compatible network appliances in tje [GNS3 Market Place}(https://www.gns3.com/marketplace).

+When you have installed the GNS3, I recommend that you proceed to create [your first GNS3 topology](https://docs.gns3.com/1wr2j2jEfX6ihyzpXzC23wQ8ymHzID4K3Hn99-qqshfg/index.html) following the guidelines of David to get to know the GNS3 GUI.

 <a name="hw_reqs"></a>
 ## Minimum hardware requirements